 The admissions authority will reach a decision on which Year Group it believes is appropriate for the child.
 It will then reach a decision on whether a place can be offered as it would for any application in that Year Group.
-Where it doesn't agree to early admission to Year 7 it will be its view that this is not a suitable school for the child at that age.
+Where it doesn't agree to early admission to Reception - where the child would not have reached the age of 4 by the beginning of September - it will be its view that this is not a suitable school for the child at that age.
 Under these circumstances, we will not accept an application for admission.
 There is no right of independent appeal against this decision.